 Toward the goal of cost reduction, the ACA provided small business tax credits for health care, and reduction of health care fraud incentives for primary care providers including scholarships and loan repayments.
 It is unclear at this point what will happen to these aspects of the law.

 Americans who currently buy coverage through the Healthcare Marketplace are also awaiting a definite plan in respect of this program.
 While President-elect Trump has indicated he will repeal and replace “simultaneously,” he has given no specifics.

-Given this, it is likely that the IRS will continue to enforce the Employer Mandate and will assess appropriate penalties on individuals who failed to obtain the coverage required under the Individual Mandate.
+Given this, it is likely that the IRS will continue to enforce the employer mandate and will assess appropriate penalties on individuals who failed to obtain the coverage required under the individual mandate.
 This mandate requires individuals who do not have coverage through an employer, to obtain coverage from the Healthcare Marketplace or pay a penalty.

 For employers who were considering the idea that they could somehow skirt the ACA requirements on the heels of the election and the promises made, consider this: The penalty for violating Section 6721 and 6722 of the ACA (filing and employee statement distribution failures) are $260 per return, per employee.
-If the failures are “willful,” that is if the employer chooses to ignore the requirements, the fines will double unless the employer can show that the failure to comply occured despite reasonable diligence.
+If the failures are “willful,” that is if the employer chooses to ignore the requirements, the fines will double unless the employer can show that the failure to comply occurred despite reasonable diligence.

 This communication is for informational purposes only; it is not legal, tax, or accounting advice; and is not an offer to sell, buy, or procure insurance.